usnistgov/NISTIR-8112/NISTIR_Metadata.md

 #### Consent Type

-As stated earlier in section 3.1.5, obtaining consent before a system processes a subject’s PII is a way to transfer risk from the organization to the individual.
+Obtaining consent before a system processes a subject’s PII is a way to transfer risk from the organization to the individual.
 Consent can 1) ensure alignment with any legal or policy requirements regarding notice and consent, and 2) enable reliable assumptions by subjects about how a system is processing their information.
 Furthermore, specific consent type can provide additional granularity around the type of consent agreed to.
 Potential values for this element include, but are not limited to: opt-in, opt-out, parental-delegated, power of attorney-delegated.

 ##### Acceptable Uses